processone/docs.ejabberd.im/content/admin/configuration/modules.md

 # Modules Options

+!!! info "Please note"

-> This section describes modules options of ejabberd [24.10](../../archive/24.10/index.md).
+    This section describes modules options of ejabberd [24.10](../../archive/24.10/index.md).35.
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

     The modules that changed in this version are marked with 🟤.

 mod\_adhoc
 ----------